c0d3x-software/reactful/docs/introduction/essentials.md

 ## All renders

-Full rendering with SSR, SSG and ISR, supporting 'use' directives and functional decorators, partial hydration, streaming SSR and server components.
+Full rendering with SSR, SSG and ISR with 'use' directives and function decorators.

 ```tsx
 @client(true) export default const Client = props => <>...</>